General Data Protection Regulation (GDPR) - from 25th May 2018

 Below are a list of documents informing you of how we manage your data and the processes our staff work to.
 Every employee of the NHS has a legal responsibility to treat patient records in the strictest confidence and access to your records are fully auditable.

-We also believe it important that patients have full confidence in our working processes so if you have any concerns about GDPR and what this means for you, please contact the Business or Practice Manager.
+We also believe it important that patients have full confidence in our working processes so if you have any concerns about GDPR and what this means for you, please contact the Practice Manager.